jackspirou/clientjs/README.md

 Docs/Demo
 ---------

 You can find more documentation on ClientJS at [clientjs.jacks.io](http://clientjs.jacks.io/).
-Also there is an example/demo running.
-Test it out!
+Also there is an example/demo.

 Installation
 ------------